MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 ## Supported Windows Server guest operating systems

+This is the list of supported Windows Server operating systems that can be used in virtual machines:

 | Guest operating system | Maximum number of virtual processors | Integration Services | Notes |
 |-----|-----|-----|-----|
 |Windows Server Technical Preview|64|Built-in|  |